Princess Hwahyeop: Biography

 She received the official title Princess Hwahyeop, meaning harmony in 1739 by an official decree.
 Her capping ceremony took place in 1743, the 19th year of King Yeongjo's reign.
 In the same year, she married Sin Gwang-su, the second and youngest son of Minister Sin Man from the Pyeongsan Sin clan (평산신씨，平山申氏).

 Princess Hwahyeop was renowned for her beauty and exceptional devotion to her parents, but it is reported that King Yeongjo disliked her due to his disappointment that she was not a male child.

 In the Memoirs of Lady Hyegyŏng, it is said that King Yeongjo forbade Princess Hwahyeop to stay under the same roof as him and would get rid of his inauspiciousness by pouring water, which he used to wash his ears in front of Princess Hwahyeop's residence.
 When she got married, it was even reported that he was cold to her husband.

 Similarly disfavored by their father, Prince Sado had a special affinity for his older sister.

 Sometime in the 10th month of 1750, there was a large epidemics of measles in the capital.
 Princess Hwahyeop was the first to come down with it.
 The Crown Prince was attentive to her, and, during her illness, sent one servant after another to inquire about her.

 She subsequently died of measles on the 27th day of the 11th lunar month, (Note: The 11th lunar month is 22 November – 22 December in Gregorian date) 1752, at the age of 19.
-When news of Princess Hwahyeop's death reached the palace, Crown Prince Sado mourned for her with real sorrow.
+When news of Princess Hwahyeop's death reached the palace, Crown Prince Sado mourned for her deeply.
 His grief was expressed in his eulogy dedicated to her.

 She did not conceive any child but has an adopted son, Sin Jae-seon, an off-spring from Sin Gwang-su's distant cousin.
 After her death, her husband conceived a son, Sin Jae-sun, in 1755 with a woman from the Wonju Byeon clan, but it is unknown if the son was illegitimate or not.